Subbuteo Tribute Website.

 The Team Colours Project (Ongoing illustrated team lists).

+The same thing seems to have happened to Subbuteo's 1970s moulds.
 One of the most appealing features of Subbuteo was the quality of the figures produced.
 The lovely cricket figures have gone on to lead a life of their own.....

 Capri Knockout Cricket.